Thank you for signing up!

 The moment you save the change to your DNS, e-mail messages from domains that don't have your DNS cached will start flowing through the DuoCircle servers.
-This means that you'll start seeing less spam pretty much immediately, and within about two days all of your domain's incoming e-mail should be going through the DuoCircle filters.
+This means that with our email server service activated - you'll start seeing less spam pretty much immediately, and within about two days all of your domain's incoming e-mail should be going through the DuoCircle email spam filters.

 Do I set a destination server for MX Backup?

 Typically for the MX Backup service you do NOT need to define a destination mail server and when setting up your new MX backup service it should be left blank.

 We will default to the lowest priority MX record that you have published for the domain.